snail123815/IBL-bioinfomatics-wiki/docs/source/IBL_servers/ssh access.md

 ssh-keygen -t ed25519 -C "From my PC" -f ~/.ssh/sshgwLeidenuniv
 ```

-### Add keys to the servers
+(let-server-recognise-your-key)=
+### 2. Let server recognise your key

 However, you also need to inform the servers that these keys belong to you and that you should be allowed to use them when logging in.
 This process involves entering passwords, so it's important to be extremely careful with the passwords you use.

 - For the gateway connection, enter your ULCN password when the prompt says `ULCN@sshgw.leidenuniv.nl's` password:.
 - For the BLIS server connection, enter the password you received via email when the prompt says `USERNAME@999.999.999.999's password:`.
 You will be prompted with `Password expired.
 Change your password now.`, so you will need to enter your old password again, followed by your new password twice.
 Be sure to remember your new password!
 Once succeeded, your old password is not valid anymore.

+There is a difference using PowerShell on Windows compared to MacOS / Linux / GitBash / Cygwin.
+Please refer to the correct section for your setup.

-#### On Windows using PowerShell
+#### 2.1 On Windows using PowerShellA

 As the `ssh-copy-id` program is not available in Windows PowerShell, an alternative method is required to configure the server to recognize the generated keys.